jalcant4/dungeon_crawler/README.md

-# dungeon_crawler

-Dungeon Crawler Game Development with Pygame
+# Dungeon Crawler Game Development with Pygame
 Welcome to the Dungeon Crawler Game Development course!
 In this course, you will learn how to create a dungeon crawler game from scratch using the popular Pygame module.
 Along the way, you will also gain a solid understanding of Python fundamentals.

-Course Overview
+# Course Overview
 The course is designed to take you from the basics to more advanced topics, gradually building your skills and knowledge.
 Here's what you can expect to learn:

 Introduction to Pygame and a refresher on Python fundamentals